C2SM/git-course/advanced/README.md

 in full.
 Each exercise ends with a short **Check yourself** list so you can confirm you got the point.

+Some tasks are marked **(Bonus)**.
+These are worth doing if you have time, but skipping them will not leave a gap - later tasks never depend on one you skipped.
+If a session is running short, do the Bonus tasks last, or not at all.

 ## Beyond this course

 [Expert_Topics.md](../Expert_Topics.md) collects the Git topics these two parts deliberately